 The global enterprise video market is expected to reach $40.84 billion by 2022.
 Today, this industry has an annual growth rate of more than 20 percent.
 Given that trend, this article considers how enterprises are using OTT video services.
 Additionally, we’ll cover the most important OVP features, as well as how to access an enterprise video streaming platform.

 By 2019, enterprises are going all-in on video.
 They are using it for corporate communications, products and marketing, and internal training.
-For example, Microsoft estimates that it was able to avoid annual costs of $13.9 million by investing in a video training platform.
+For example, Microsoft estimates that it was able to avoid annual costs of $13.9 million by investing in an enterprise video platform.
 Doing the math, that’s a ROI (Return on Investment) of 569% on their initial investment.

 And there are countless other examples of the value of an enterprise video streaming platform.
 For one, companies using video are likely to have 41% more web traffic from searches than non-users.